JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 of the type system, as outlined in more detail in ["Type system concepts"](https://typing.python.org/en/latest/spec/concepts.html).

 Python's type system is conceptually based on set-theoretic types: a type is understood as a set of possible values.
-For example, the type `int` includes all values that are instance of the class `int` or a subclass at runtime, and the type `Literal[43]` includes only the instance of `int` with the value `43`.
+For example, the type `int` includes all values that are instance of the class `int` or a subclass at runtime, and the type `Literal[43]` includes only instances of exactly `int` (not a subclass) with the value
+`43`.
 Subtyping is defined through the subset relation: because all members of `Literal[43]` are also members of `int`, `Literal[43]` is a subtype of `int` and a value of type `Literal[43]` can be used when an `int` is expected.

-But what we just said only applies to what we call *fully static types*, which represent a known set of possible values.
+But what we just said only applies to what we call *fully static types*, which represent known sets of possible values.
 In addition, we have *dynamic types*, which include a *gradual form* such as `Any`.
-(We might want to use the term "gradual type" for dynamic types, but the spec has chosen to define "gradual type" to include all types, both static and dynamic.)
+(This term does not appear in the spec, but it is useful to be able to talk about dynamic types, and the term seems natural.)
+We use the term *gradual types* for all types, dynamic or fully static.
 A dynamic type does not refer to a single set of possible values, but can refer to any type within a range.
 We call these types *materializations*, and in general, operations on gradual types are acceptable if there is any materialization of the gradual type that could make the operation work.
 The most prominent gradual type is `Any`, which can materialize to any type.